-- Annex B has been updated with additional links for 2022 and some content has been condensed, for example 'upskirting' is no longer a standalone header. - The following forms of abuse listed in annex B specifically include references to technology and/or online behaviour or risks appear with unexplained gifts, money or new possessions...
+- Annex B has been updated with additional links for 2022 and some content has been condensed, for example 'upskirting' is no longer a standalone header.
+Many of the links throughout Annex B have been updated from 1st September 2022. - The following forms of abuse listed in annex B specifically include references to technology and/or online behaviour or risks.